 04 to 06 May 2013

-Last weekend we escaped a hot and sweaty Yangon and headed for the Myanmar coastal resort of Ngwe Saung on an office holiday!
-We’d only been at work for 2 days (it should have been 3 but our start date of 1st May was a public holiday here!) and the entire office was on a jolly.
+Last weekend, we escaped a hot and sweaty Yangon and headed for the Myanmar coastal resort of Ngwe Saung on an office holiday!
+We’d only been at work for two days (it should have been three but our start date of 1st May was a public holiday here!) and the entire office was on a jolly.
 I was looking forward to it as it was one place that was still on my Burma travels wish list, having not had time to squeeze it in last time we were here.
-So very early on Saturday morning, our alarm went off and we were picked up shortly afterwards .
-It was 4.30am!!!
+So very early on Saturday morning, our alarm went off and we were picked up shortly thereafter.
+It was 4.30am!
 Everyone assembled and at 5 o’clock we departed.
-After the initial chatter of excitement it went quiet as one by one most people nodded off.
+After the initial chatter of excitement, it went quiet as one by one most people nodded off.
 We stopped mid-morning in the Delta town of Pathein to explore the market and visit a nearby workshop that specialised in making traditional paper umbrellas – big ones, not the ones that decorate cocktail glasses!

 I love wandering around markets, trying to figure out what the local produce is and the one in Pathein didn’t disappoint.
 As with most places in the country, the people were friendly and wanted to interact – smiling (mostly) for the camera and trying to sell their wares.
 I just didn’t need any dried fish that day!

-With the exception of a few, no one from the office had seen the sea before so there was lots of excitement and a little trepidation.
-The beach is wide, almost deserted and very long.
+With the exception of a few, no-one from the office had seen the sea before so there was lots of excitement and a little trepidation.
+The beach was wide, almost deserted and very long.
 It was also clean, arguably much cleaner than many Thai beaches are these days.
 The sea was bath-water warm with decent breaking waves so whilst the men attempted body-surfing, most of the girls jumped about in the shallows.
-The current was quite strong and most Asians can’t swim so I felt a bit like I was on life-guard duty!
+The current was quite strong and most Asians can’t swim so I felt a bit like I was on lifeguard duty!

 Hotel inspection Burmese style …